The Two Reference Guitars Used For

 as well.
 The differences are that the Custom

-Shop version is said to be hand wound as opposed
+Shop version is said to be custom hand wound as opposed

 to the production Fat '50s that are machine